Logistical Tips for Medical & Dental School Letters of Recommendation

-- Your letter of recommendation must be signed, dated, and on official letterhead.
+- Letters of recommendation must be signed, dated, and on official letterhead.

-- Unless explicitly asked by the student, do not refer to a specific school (e.g., "applicant to Penn Med").
-Instead, refer to a general program (e.g., "applicant to dental school") for use at all schools and programs.
+- Unless explicitly asked by the student, do not recommend a student for a specific school or program (e.g., "applicant to Penn Medical School").
+Instead, please recommend them more broadly and generally (e.g., "applicant to dental school") for use at all schools and programs.

-- Letters of recommendation should be addressed to the attention of a general admissions board (e.g., "Dear Admissions Committee:") and not our office.
+- Letters of recommendation should be addressed to the attention of a general admissions board (e.g., "Dear Admissions Committee:") and not Career Services.

 - When a student asks you to write a letter of recommendation, you are not obligated to do so.
 Decide whether you can write enthusiastically enough to be helpful to the student.
-Since the vast majority of recommendations are positive, those that are neutral are interpreted as negative.
-If your honest evaluation may handicap a student, and if you are uncomfortable writing favorably, you have the right to decline a student's request for a letter
+If your honest evaluation may handicap a student, and/or if you are uncomfortable writing favorably, you have the right to decline a student's request for a letter.

-- Try to compare the student to others you have known in a similar capacity.
+- Try to favorably compare the student to others you have known in a similar capacity.
 Statements like, "In terms of intellectual talent and drive, Parikh ranks in the top 10% of all undergraduate students I have taught over the past seven years," can help an admissions committee assess an applicant's talents and aptitudes in a relevant context.

 The time you spend writing letters of recommendation for our pre-health students is valuable.
 If there is anything we at Career Services can to do help, or if you have any questions, please contact us at 215-898-1789 or our Credentials Office.